 Kikkan Randall has a lot of titles on her resume: Fastest Woman in Alaska on Skis (at 74.14 mph); USSA Cross Country Skier of the Year (2008, 2009, 2010); Most Successful U.S. Cross Country Skier in History; and First World Cup Victory for an American Woman in Cross Country.
 We’re happy to add one more title – L.L.Bean Testing and Design Partner. [+ FULL STORY]

-Kikkan will work with our product development teams, providing valuable feedback and advice that will help us create world-class products.
+Kikkan works with our product development teams, providing valuable feedback and advice that helps us create world-class products.
 As the 2013 World Champion, ten-time World Cup victor and whopping 17-time U.S. National Champion, she’s able to give us a perspective that nobody else can.

 She believes that a healthy, fit body is important in helping anyone reach their goals – whether or not those goals involve athletic activities.
 When she’s not competing, she enjoys biking, running, hiking, backcountry skiing and other outdoor activities (she even rides a unicycle).

-Part of our partnership will include support of Fast and Female, a nonprofit organization dedicated to empowering girls ages 9-19 through participation in sports and outdoor activities.
+Part of our partnership includes support of Fast and Female, a nonprofit organization dedicated to empowering girls ages 9-19 through participation in sports and outdoor activities.
 Kikkan serves as president of Fast and Female USA.[CLOSE STORY]

 A Powerhouse in Pink